Week 4 of Pregnancy

 This week, the blastocyst finds a warm, nurturing environment in the uterus to develop.
 It may cause some bleeding, but it is not a period.
 It is one of the consequences of the blastocyst implanting into the uterine wall.

 If you haven't taken a pregnancy test yet, now is definitely the time.
-If the results are good, you should begin arranging prenatal checkups with your doctor.
+If the results are positive, you should begin arranging prenatal checkups with your doctor.

-A 4 week pregnant tummy may be a bit bloated, but you most likely do not seem pregnant.
+At this stage, your tummy may be a bit bloated, but you most likely do not look pregnant.
 Still, you need to start behaving like a mom-to-be, which includes taking care of yourself and your small baby-to-be.

 Morning sickness is unlikely to occur during the first four weeks of pregnancy, but it will eventually appear.
 Nausea commonly appears between weeks six and nine, and not just in the morning.

-It's absolutely natural to feel exhausted and need sleep after tying your shoes at 4 weeks pregnant.
+It's absolutely natural to feel exhausted and need sleep after simple activities at 4 weeks pregnant.
 One of the most common symptoms of early pregnancy is fatigue, which is understandable given that you are creating a whole new person within your body!
 Get into the habit of going to bed early and napping when possible.

 Your mood swings are mostly caused by shifting hormone levels.
 (But it might also be because you're stressed or your mind is racing).
 Pregnancy mood fluctuations are most severe during the first 12 weeks.
-After that, your hormones will normalize, making you less prone to tear at every life insurance ad you see.
+After that, your hormones will normalise, making you less prone to mood swings.

 Four-week ultrasound

 An ultrasound at 4 weeks pregnant would show a little dot known as the gestational sac.
 However, it's unlikely that you'll get an ultrasound in four weeks.
-When you phone the doctor to inform them you're 4 weeks pregnant, they may offer congratulations and then schedule your first prenatal checkup for around a month from now.
+When you phone the doctor to inform them that you are pregnant, they may offer congratulations and then schedule your first prenatal checkup for around a month from now.

 Tips for Week 4

-• You're fresh to all of this, so do some research to locate a decent OB/GYN in your neighborhood.
+• You're fresh to all of this, so do some research to locate a decent OB/GYN in your neighbourhood.

 • It's time to abandon your bad habits.
 Say goodbye to cigarettes and alcohol.